How to Visit Colombia’s Rosario Islands from Cartagena

 If you have the time to spend the night in the islands, it’s absolutely worth it.

-You get to enjoy a gorgeous sunset (and stunning sunrise if you get up early), and a most places to stay in the Rosario Islands become significantly less crowded in the late afternoon and evening once day trippers go home.
+Most places to stay in the Rosario Islands become significantly less crowded in the late afternoon and evening once day trippers go home, meaning that sunset tends to be extra special.

 Photo of a sunrise over the water with a man in a small boat.